groupvine/gv-doc/about/golocal.md

 regardless of the template used.

-<span id=g"golocal-for-sponsorships"> </span>
+<span id="golocal-for-sponsorships"> </span>
-## GoLocal-Sponsorships: GoLocal for Premium School Sponsorships
+## GoLocal for Premium School Sponsorships

-If you are involved in reaching out to local merchants and other local organizations with sponsorship offerings, we can help!
+If you are involved with your school's efforts to reach out to local merchants and other local organizations with sponsorship promotions, we can help!

-As you may have noticed, if you use the GroupVine 4 School (G4S) service, your school emails include <a href="#golocal-ad-formats>two ad slots,</a> usually near the very top of the email.
+As you may have noticed, if you use the GroupVine 4 School (G4S) service, your school emails include <a href="#golocal-ad-formats">two ad slots,</a> usually near the very top of the email.
 These ad slots could be dedicated for use by up to five sponsors that you select, perhaps as a separate sponsorship offering or packaged as an added